cstratopoulos/camargue/README.md

     ./cmr_install.h -F

 will run a full install with all the external dependencies.
-Assuming you are connected to the internet, this will downloaded, extract, and edit all the necessary external dependencies for a full install.
+Assuming you are connected to the internet, this will download, extract, and edit all the necessary external dependencies for a full install.
 This is recommended for best performance, and to observe all the features described in my thesis.
 The complementary option is